 Why is There No Oversight in Beauty Therapy Education?

-But these efforts build on foundations that haven’t been touched.
+But those reforms build on foundations that haven’t been touched.

-Most are doing their best within a system that lacks statutory health guidance.
+Awarding bodies and tutors are doing their best within a system that lacks statutory health guidance.
+The issue isn’t negligence; it’s absence.
+Without input from public-health authorities, even well-intentioned updates risk reinforcing outdated practices.

-If we want safe, informed therapists at Level 4 and beyond, we must ask:
+If we want safe, informed practitioners at Level 4 and beyond, we have to ask the question that no one in policy seems to be asking:

-Why is no one reviewing what’s taught at Level 1?
+Why is no one reviewing what’s taught at entry level?

-Other professions working with the body, like dental nurses, or physiotherapists, are supported by regulated health frameworks.
-Beauty therapists are not.
+Other professions that work directly with human tissue—dental nurses, physiotherapists, podiatrists—operate under regulated health frameworks.
+Beauty therapy does not.

 The Unspoken Gap